Thank you for enquiring about getting married in the Waterhead Church.

 1. Those couples in which one or both members live in our parishes.
 To see if you live in our parish, visit the A Church Near You website, and type in your postcode.

-2. Those couples in which one or both members have their names on the electoral role in one of our three churches (St John the Baptist in Hey (Lees), St Barnabas in Clarksfield and Holy Trinity in Waterhead).
+2. Those couples in which one or both members have their names on the electoral role in our church Holy Trinity in Waterhead).
 For us to register your name on the electoral role of our churches, you must have worshipped in that church for a period of not less than six months.

 3. Those couples where one or both members have an affinity with our Parishes.
 The law defines this affinity as: